Burke County Vehicle Impound Guide

 After Retrieval

-Report the damage to the impound lot manager immediately and request a written acknowledgment of your report.
-This will be crucial if you need to file a claim for damages.
+- Report any damage to the lot manager in writing before you drive away: Immediately notify the impound lot manager of any damage and obtain a written acknowledgment of your report.
+This documentation will be crucial if you need to file a claim for damages later.